Sugar-Free Flourless Chocolate Coconut Drops

 - Separate egg whites from yolks (discard the yolks or save for another purpose.)

-- In a medium-sized bowl, combine the Golden Monkfruit Sweetener (affiliate link), cocoa powder, salt, chocolate chips, toasted chopped almonds, and unsweetened shredded coconut and stir to combine.
+- In a medium-sized bowl, combine the Monkfruit Sweetener, cocoa powder, salt, sugar-free chocolate chips, toasted chopped almonds, and unsweetened shredded coconut and stir to combine.

 - Mix in the room-temperature egg whites and stir until all ingredients are moistened.